GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Testing the performances

-The comparison between the parameters $mag,~R_{\rm eff},~ q,~ PA$, and $n$, obtained by 2DPHOT and the two GaLNets, are show in Fig. \ref{fig:real_comparison}.
+The comparison between the parameters $mag,~R_{\rm eff},~ q,~ PA$, and $n$, obtained by 2DPHOT and the two GaLNets, are shown in Fig. \ref{fig:real_comparison}.
 For these one-to-one relations, the $R^2$, outliers and NMAD are reported in Table \ref{tb:R2_real}.
-For all 5 parameters, we see generally a fair agreement between the estimates of the two tools, being all data concentrated around the one-to-one line and the $R^2$ parameter larger than $0.7$.
+For all 5 parameters, we generally see a fair agreement between the estimates of the two tools, being all data concentrated around the one-to-one line and the $R^2$ parameter larger than $0.7$.
 Looking at the comparison of the individual GaLNets we see that, as for the test sample, also for real galaxies

 GaLNet-2 shows a tighter consistency with the ``ground truth'' estimates than GaLNet-1, especially for $q$ and $n$.
-However, magnitudes and effective radii of galaxies are still reasonably well constrained from GaLNet-1, showing that the PSF is important for these parameters mainly to reduce the uncertainties, but that over large numbers the mean estimates are fairly unbiased.
+However, magnitudes and effective radii of galaxies are still reasonably well constrained from GaLNet-1, showing that the PSF is important for these parameters mainly to reduce the uncertainties, but that the mean estimates over large numbers are fairly unbiased.